UshaSriKande/major_project_final/README.md

 In the project directory, you can run:\
 You need to open two terminals on your system.
 \In one terminal run commands for frontend.\
 First install al the required packages related to frontend by run this following command
-## `npm install`
+### `npm install`
+    - So that all required packages will downloaded into your system
 ### `npm start`

 Runs the app in the development mode.\